andreio16/bandwidth_monitor/README.md

 ## Development evolution and issue tracking

-- [x] Test the basic API functionalities
+- [x] Test the basic API functionalities.
 ![workflow](https://i.imgur.com/TkfxwsO.png)

-- [x] Tkinter GUI design
+- [x] Tkinter GUI design.

 - [x] Update the GUI according to harcoded data. (with \Common\test_api_requests.py) Draw the graph by getting the data the db server.

 - [x] Build a infinite loop for inserting the tacker data into db.

-- [ ] App is freezing on start server button
+- [ ] App is freezing on start server button.
 ![workflow](https://i.imgur.com/En0OkwS.png)